clabra/DataScience/courses/coursera/Mining Massive Datasets/theory/Week 4 Recomemender systems And SVD.md

 Same prediciton model as in user-user

-In	theory,	user-user	and	item-item	are	dual	 approaches In	practice,	item-item	outperforms	user-user	 in	many	use	cases Because items	are	“simpler”	than	users
+In	theory,	user-user	and	item-item	are	dual	 approaches In	practice,	item-item	outperforms	user-user	 in	many	use	cases because items	are	“simpler”	than	users

 ## Evaluation

 Root-mean-square error (RMSE)

 ((Sum (rxi - rxi*) ^2 ) / N) ^ 1/2

 where	N	=	|T|, number of elements in the test rxi is	the	predicted rxi* is	the	actual